Shuri2060/vote-hl/README.md

 Notes / Caveats / Areas of Improvement:
 - Each validator can only hold one active poll
 - The frontend is coded using vanilla html and js for maximum simplicity and minimum dependency reliance.
-It only depends on 2 js libraries: ethers.js and messagepack.
+It only depends on 1 js libraries: ethers.js.
 While simple, there are multiple areas for improvement that are not yet implemented due to time constraints:
   - display results of previous polls
   - display ongoing results of current polls
   - display historical votes of a connected user